-Take the family for this short hike to the summit of Cobble Hill, located right in the center of the Adirondack's Lake Placid.
+Take the family for this short hike to the summit of Cobble Hill, located right in the center of Lake Placid in the Adirondacks.
 Kids of all ages will enjoy this scenic view of the High Peaks and village of Lake Placid.

-The trail is an easy walk for the first ¼-mile then turns rocky for the final assent.
+The Short Trail is an easy walk for the first quarter mile, then it turns rocky for the final assent.

 We get to the first outlook and the view is dramatic.
 To the south are the ski jumps and the High Peaks, to the northwest the village and Mirror Lake.
 Farther up is the summit with a different panoramic view of the ski jumps with clear outlooks of Cascade and Pitchoff.

-This 0.9-mile walk with an ascent of 450' and elevation of 2343' has spectacular views of the High Peaks and Olympic Village.
+This 0.9-mile walk with an ascent of 450 feet and elevation of 2,343 feet has spectacular views of the High Peaks and Olympic Village.

 all photos and content ©Diane Chase, an excerpt from Diane's guidebook Adirondack Family Time: Tri-Lakes & High Peaks: Your Four-Season Guide to Over 300 Activiities (with GPS Coordinates), covering the towns of Lake Placid, Saranac Lake, Tupper Lake, Keene/Keene Valley, Jay/Upper Jay and Wilmington.Diane Chase, Adirondack Family Time.
 Diane Chase is the author of the Adirondack Family Time guidebook series and co-owner of the the young adult wilderness adventure program, Adirondack Outdoor Expeditions.